 Written August 12, 2014

 Getting over something or someone is a process.
 It takes time; it takes having grace for yourself when going through challenging situations.
 I think it is also vital to acknowledge what God is trying to teach you when going through trials and tribulations.
-These past few months, there has been quite a bit I have been learning about dealing and healing from being hurt.
-I, however, unusual to me, for whatever reason am unable to process in a paragraph type form, and although I am still struggling like MAJOR to do all of the following things listed below, they are just some of the things I am learning when it comes to “grieving” relationships, aka “ugh…sucks, sucks, sucks, I hate this” times.
+These past few months, I've been learning how to deal and heal.
+However, although my struggles to deal and heal feel out of control (depends on the day) the following things listed below are just some lessons I am learning when it comes to “grieving” relationships, aka “ugh…sucks, sucks, sucks, I hate this” times.
 Maybe you can relate:

 1) Don’t take the way another person deals with grief personally.
-Yeah, it may have something to do with you, but doesn’t mean that person hates you.
+Yeah, it may have something to do with you, but that doesn’t mean that person hates you.
 They may not know how to treat you kindly.
-I mean maybe they are just an ass, but I prefer seeing the best in people and figure more often than not they are just hurt and deal with their hurt differently.
+I mean maybe they are just an ass, but I prefer to see the best in people and choose to believe that maybe they are just hurt and deal with their hurt differently.

 3) Have grace for yourself and be kind to yourself.
 Thinking about the could’ve, should’ve, or would’ve is a small sign that you cared.
 That’s awesome!
 Each day you will have to let go and let God, but in time you’ll realize your thoughts don’t wander as far as they used to and there is peace.